 So you work with a virtual team with members spread across the globe.

-Oftentimes, it becomes difficult for you to coordinate between all your employees, and you’re not able to keep a track of their productivity levels.
+Oftentimes, it becomes difficult for you to coordinate with all your employees, and you’re not able to keep track of their productivity levels.

 The bigger problem?